 Avalanche Level 1

-All SIET avalanche courses are taught by a AMGA Certified Ski Mountaineering Guides who have extensive experience and have taught dozens of avalanche courses.
+All SIET avalanche courses are taught by an AMGA Certified Ski Guide who has extensive backcountry experience and has taught dozens of avalanche courses.

 Course Topics and Learning Outcomes:

 - Access local avalanche bulletin and learn to understand & apply the information to travel in the mountains.

 - Describe where and why avalanches occur.

 - Human Factors: Identify & apply simple decision tools to prepare for traveling in avalanche terrain.

 - Apply risk management tools: safety equipment, trailhead checks, and communication.

 - Make key observations for snowpack and weather.